potus28/ParallelProgramming/README.md

 The goal of this respository is to provide a simple, easy to understand resource that explains:

-  1. How to read, write, and execute parallel programs
+  1. How to read, write, and execute parallel programs in popular programming languages
   2. Differences between multiprocessing vs multithreading
   3. Differences between synchronous vs asynchronous operations